 Each service site shall have a unique ISO OID assigned.

-Service sites that are spacecraft, and registered in the SCID registry, should use the SCID OID as a reference.
+Service sites that are spacecraft, and registered in the Spacecraft registry, should use the Spacecraft OID as a reference.

 The location for a service site may be fixed, e.g., defined by coordinates on Earth or some other planetary body, mobile, or in motion and defined by an orbit or trajectory.